 - Preparing obituary notices

-- Providing the deceased, the family of the dead and flowers with transportation
+- Providing transportation for the deceased, the deceased's family, and flowers to the funeral.

 - Setting up and decorating each site for service.

-- Overseeing the preparation and shipment of bodies for burials out of the state
+- Monitoring the preparation and transportation of deceased individuals for interment in locations outside of the state

 How to Become a Funeral Director